alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-5.md

 >
 > In this chapter we present two argument patterns (i.e. starting templates for building assurance cases) that identify the types of claims, or the sets of reasons that need to be established to justify the associated top-level normative goal.
 >
-> The first pattern is for assurance cases that aim to justify the *fairness* of a digital mental health technology.
+> The first pattern is for assurance cases that aim to justify the *fairness* of a DMHT.
 The second is for cases that address the *explainability* of systems.
 >
 > We also discuss relevant legislation, regulation, and best practice guidance that support and motivate the development of these patterns.